-Maintaining Safe and Caring Communities Recent Success FY 2005 Initiative Cost Center Provide ongoing support for at-risk youth through the continued implementation of the County's employee mentoring youth program and implementation of the JUMP mentoring program to pair additional youth with adult mentors.
-Extension and Continuing Education Therapeutic Recreation Teen Services In partnership with the Health Department, provide additional health risk awareness programs and recreational programs to increase the number of people reporting improved awareness of health risks and the practice of preventive activities.
-In addition, offered activities, education seminars, and events to inform over 2,500 youth about the health risks associated with smoking.
-Agencywide
+Maintaining Safe and Caring Communities Recent Success FY 2005 Initiative Cost Center Provide ongoing support for at-risk youth through the continued implementation of the County's employee mentoring youth program and implementation of the JUMP mentoring program to pair additional youth with adult mentors. Ŋ Virginia Cooperative Extension Therapeutic Recreation Teen Services In partnership with the Health Department, provide additional health risk awareness programs and recreational programs to increase the number of people reporting improved awareness of health risks and the practice of preventive activities.
+In addition, offered activities, education seminars, and events to inform over 2,500 youth about the health risks associated with smoking. ∀ V Agencywide

-Maintaining Safe and Caring Communities Recent Success FY 2005 Initiative Cost Center Continue implementing the Teen Center Redesign, adding a 5 th region to provide additional services for 250 teens.
-Therapeutic Recreation Teen Services Piloted recreation day programs during school breaks for students in year-round schools.
+Maintaining Safe and Caring Communities Recent Success FY 2005 Initiative Cost Center Continue implementing the Teen Center Redesign, adding a 5 th region to provide additional services for 250 teens. ₫ ✓ Therapeutic Recreation teens.
+Teen Services Piloted recreation day programs during school breaks for students in year-round schools.
 Community Centers Expanded behavioral counseling/therapy for summer program participants.
-V Therapeutic Recreation Teen Services Maintain the Senior+ program to provide therapeutic recreation, mental health, and nursing support for seniors I Therapeutic Recreation with physical and mental health needs at senior centers.
-Senior Services Building Livable Spaces Recent Success FY 2005 Initiative Cost Center Expanded the Lorton Senior Center to include a dedicated computer room and a billiard room to increase senior participation by 30 percent.
-Senior Services Continue to renovate and expand community centers to improve service delivery to County residents of all ages and abilities.
+Therapeutic Recreation Teen Services Maintain the Senior+ program to provide therapeutic recreation, mental health, and nursing support for seniors with physical and mental health needs at senior centers. ¥ lacksquare Therapeutic Recreation with physical and mental health needs at senior centers.
+Senior Services Building Livable Spaces Recent Success FY 2005 Initiative Cost Center Expanded the Lorton Senior Center to include a dedicated computer room and a billiard room to increase senior participation by 30 percent. ð Senior Services Continue to renovate and expand community centers to improve service delivery to County residents of all ages and abilities.
 CRS will work with the Southgate Advisory Council to begin program and operational guideline development for re-opening the Southgate Community Center in Reston.
-The expanded James Lee Community Center will serve as the hub for Region II and will provide additional dedicated space for a community theatre and a computer clubhouse.
-R ∑ Agencywide
+The expanded James Lee Community Center will serve as the hub for Region II and will provide additional dedicated space for a community ¥ Agencywide